 Parsley Salad Dressing

 Filled with vitamin-rich parsley, this herbal salad dressing is good on green salads as well as on steamed vegetables like cauliflower, potatoes, and squashes.
-I’m not sure why so many places sell such big bunches of herbs like parsley; they’re perishability makes it hard to use them up before they start losing their freshness.
+Many markets sell overly large bunches of herbs like parsley; they’re perishability makes it hard to use them up before they start losing their freshness.
 This dressing, which can be made oil-free if you prefer, is a great solution.
-Thanks to Progressive International for the cool-looking salad dressing shaker shown in the photo below!
+Photos by Evan Atlas.

 Makes: about 1 to 1 1/2 cups

 - 1 to 1 1/2 cups cup firmly packed fresh parsley